herrhotzenplotz/gcli/README.md

 ## Bugs and contributions

-Please report bugs to nsonack@outlook.com or on [GitHub](https://github.com/herrhotzenplotz/ghcli).
+Please report bugs to nsonack@herrhotzenplotz.de or on [GitHub](https://github.com/herrhotzenplotz/ghcli).
 You can also submit patches this way using git-send-email.